Training-and-Development-SRE/dynatrace-monitoring-as-service/README.md

 ![](./images/lab4_serviceview_with_servicetypetag.jpg)

 **Step 3: Create Tagging Rule for Environment**
 Define a Service-level tagging rule for a tag called "Environment".
-Extract the Tag Value from the Process Group's Environment value "Enviornment".
-Make sure to only apply this rule if ProcessGroup:Environment exists!
+Extract the Tag Value from the Process Group's Environment value "Enviornment" or from the Hosts "Enviornment" value.
+Make sure to only apply this rule if ProcessGroup:Environment or Host:Environment exists!

 **Lab Lesson Learned**
 1. Create automated tagging rules to apply tags to services